View Howard Hoffman's Obituary on standardspeaker.com and share memories

 |

-Howard W. Hoffman, 81, of Lattimer and formerly of McAdoo, passed away Thursday at Lehigh Valley Hospital-Hazleton.
+Howard W. Hoffman, 81, of Lattimer and formerly of McAdoo, passed away Thursday in Lehigh Valley Hospital-Hazleton.

 Born in Fern Glen, he was the son of the late Oscar and Caroline (Van Worth) Hoffman.